 3. Number of proven generations of pedigree and marks awarded at grading.

 Mares presented for a SHB (GB) Grading will be required to be shown in hand to assess conformation and paces following an initial trot up on a hard surface.
+All mares must be presented in bridles and foals must be led at all times.

 Mares owners also have the option of presenting their mares under saddle in addition to the in hand assessment.
 Mares who satisfy the judges as to their rideability in this way or can provide proof of ridden competition success in sport may be awarded the complimentary initial R (for Ridden) in front of their graded status.